 Update 13 Dec 16

-MRI did show that I have hypermobile joints, so when I 'twisted my knee funny' on Kilimanjaro, it just meant that where the range of motion in my joints is more than most people have, it actually pushed my kneecap against the top of my bone, roughening the edge of the knee cap and the cartilage (chondromalacia patellae), so descending was making my knee push against the bone, which is why it's now ongoing pain.
+MRI also showed that I have hypermobile joints, so when I 'twisted my knee funny' on Kilimanjaro, it just meant that where the range of motion in my joints is more than most people have, it dislocated the kneecap, pushed it against the top of my bone, roughening the edge of the knee cap and the cartilage, so descending was making my knee push against the bone, which is why it's now ongoing pain.

 Consultant seems to think 3 months of physio and a lot of cycling to build my legs back up should be enough, but we'll see how it is in March when I have my review!

 Update: Paid for private physio as the NHS one was horrific and as of April my knee is almost back to full strength!